InscryptionModding/InscryptionAPI/README.md

 Inscryption API 2.0 tries to have you use the original game's objects as much as possible.
 For example, there are no more 'NewCard' and 'CustomCard' objects; instead, you are responsible to create CardInfo objects yourself and add them.
 The API does provide a number of helper methods to make this process simpler for you.

+## Tweaks

+### Energy Drone in Act One/Kaycee's Mod

+With the API installed, the energy management drone can be made available in Act 1 and in Kaycee's Mod.
+It will appear automatically if any cards with an energy or gem cost are in the Act 1 card pool, and can be forced to appear by modifying the configuration for the API.

+### Card cost display

+Cards in Act 1 can now display multiple costs at the same time, and can display gem and energy cost in addition to blood and bones cost.

+Cards in Act 2 can now display multiple costs at the same time.

 ## Core Features

 ### Extending Enumerations